-We invite you to preview the quick checklist to the right, for a side by side comparison.
-In addition, we have a comprehensive explanation below for more information on filing bankruptcy in Pennsylvania, schedule a FREE consultation or use the quick links below.
+We invite you to review the bankruptcy comparison below or for more information on filing bankruptcy in Pennsylvania, schedule a FREE consultation using our web form.

 A Chapter 7 bankruptcy allows individuals to discharge most or all of their unsecured debt in order to get their financial situation under control.
-Dischargeable unsecured debt includes credit cards, personal loans, lawsuits, medical bills, utility bills and even some types of unpaid taxes.
-For the most part, those who are current with their mortgage payments and vehicle payments find a Chapter 7 bankruptcy may be a helpful solution to financial problems.
+Unsecured debt includes credit cards, personal loans, lawsuits, medical bills, utility bills and even some types of unpaid taxes.
+For the most part, those who are current with their mortgage payments and vehicle payments find this to be the appropriate solution to their financial problems.

-Filing for Chapter 7 bankruptcy has other advantages other than eliminating your legal liability to repay your unsecured debt.
-Upon filing of the bankruptcy petition, creditors and collection agencies will be prohibited from contacting and harassing you for your debt.
-Also, all legal action must cease.
-For this reason, Chapter 7 bankruptcy is extremely advantageous, as creditor harassment is one of the worst effects of having unpaid debt.
-Furthermore, Chapter 7 can also stop execution sales, frozen bank accounts and eliminate liens on your property.
+Moreover, all legal action must cease.
+For this reason, Chapter 7 bankruptcy is extremely advantageous.
+Creditor harassment is one of the worst effects of having unpaid debt.
+Furthermore, Chapter 7 can also stop execution sales, frozen bank accounts, and eliminate liens on your property.

 Chapter 13 bankruptcy is a debt repayment plan for individuals.
 It allows individuals to protect a house from foreclosure while catching up on past-due mortgage payments.
 It also allows individuals to reduce debts by paying a discounted amount over time.
 The repayment plan is created to repay a specified amount to creditors for a period of three to five years.
 At the end of the plan, all eligible debts are discharged.